nischalkumar/sample-spring-boot-hibernate/README.md

 2)create the mysql database and insert the dump in the database by executing the below command
-    mysql -u root -p happyinbit
+    mysql -u sample -psample

 2)cd to the repo.
-For ex: cd wizquiz
+For ex: cd sample

 3)Compile the codebase by running.